How to prepare for the British Canoeing Sea Kayak Leader (4-Star) Award & Course Dates

 The assessment can be physically tiring, often entailing long drives to the course venue, paddling all day for two days, working evenings looking at plans for the next day, self-rescues and rescuing boats in moderate water.

 Assessors often see candidates flagging and losing performance towards the end of the two days – make sure you are as paddling fit as you can be.
 Try and give yourself a day before the assessment when you are not travelling to the course.
 We all lead busy lives so give yourself a bit of time out rather than plunge from a busy week at work on a Friday into the assessment on Saturday.

-Attending the training course doesn’t mean you are going to automatically have all the skills necessary for your assessment.
+Attending the training course doesn’t mean you are going to have all the skills necessary for your assessment automatically.
 They are training courses, and the techniques taught will need consolidation, there is a huge amount of information to be digested, and skills to be perfected.

 There is definitely a ‘use it or lose it’ phenomenon around these pre-requisite courses.
-Just because you used to be able to throw a throw line, perform a slick X rescue or plot a tidal passage doesn’t mean you will still be able to do it in two years time when you go for an assessment.
+Just because you used to be able to throw a throw line, perform a slick X rescue or plot a tidal passage doesn’t mean you will still be able to do it in two years when you go for an assessment.
 Keep working on these skills and practice them in real conditions.

-When you think you are getting close to being ready to take the assessment, and you have all the pre-requisites you need to download a Leader Registration (LR) Form from your Home Nation website.
+When you think you are ready to take the assessment, and you have all the pre-requisites you need to register with your Home Nation (BC, CANI or SCA).